kairos-io/kairos/docs/content/en/docs/Installation/p2p.md

 {{% /tab %}}
 {{< /tabpane >}}

-### `network_id`

-This is an optional, unique identifier for the cluster.
-It allows bootstrapping of multiple cluster over the same underlying network.

-### `role`

-Force a role for the node.
-Available: `worker`, `master`.

 ## Join new nodes

-To join new nodes, reapply the process to new nodes by specifying the same `config.yaml` for all the machines.
-Unless you have specified a role for each of the nodes, the configuration doesn't need any further change.
-The machines will connect automatically between themselves, either remotely on local network.
+To add new nodes to the network, follow the same process as before and use the same configuration file for all machines.
+Unless you have specified roles for each node, no further changes to the configuration are necessary.
+The machines will automatically connect to each other, whether they are on a local or remote network.

 ## Connect to the nodes

-The `kairos-cli` can be used to establish a tunnel with the nodes network given a `network_token`.
+To connect to the nodes, you can use the kairos-cli and provide the network_token to establish a tunnel to the nodes network.

 ```bash
 sudo kairos bridge --network-token <TOKEN>
 ```

-This command will create a TUN device in your machine and will make possible to contact each node in the cluster.
+This command creates a TUN device on your machine and allows you to communicate with each node in the cluster.

 {{% alert title="Note" color="info" %}}
 The command requires root permissions in order to create a TUN/TAP device on the host.